The remote islands of Tokelau, Penrhyn, and Pitcairn.

 A worthwhile experience

-While it may be long and costly, there is a sure chance that Tokelau, Penrhyn, and Pitcairn Islands can leave a lasting impression and a worthwhile experience.
+While it may be lengthy and costly, there is a sure chance that Tokelau, Penrhyn, and the Pitcairn Islands can leave a lasting impression and a worthwhile experience.